-In addition to his role at WIN, Maynard currently holds positions as the Chairman of LiveOps and a board member at both salesforce.com and Yahoo!, where his experience scaling companies from 100's to 10's of 1000's of global employees comes in handy.
+In addition to his role at WIN, Maynard currently holds positions as the Chairman of the Board at LiveOps and at Yahoo! and is a board member at salesforce.com.
+In these roles, his experience scaling companies from 100's to 10's of 1000's of global employees comes in handy.

-Maynard is also authoring a book titled "Rebooting Work" which discusses how the work world is dramatically shifting in an age of ever-changing technology and entrepreneurship.
-Rebooting Work will be published in January 2013.
+Maynard authored a book titled "Rebooting Work" which discusses how the work world is dramatically shifting in an age of ever-changing technology and entrepreneurship.
+Rebooting Work was published in January 2013.

 Prior to founding WIN, Maynard was the CEO of LiveOps, a cloud based call center with a community of 20,000 agents and the COO of eBay, where he created organizational processes and day-to-day structures that enabled eBay to grow from $140 million in revenue to more than $6 billion in 2006.
 Before joining eBay, Maynard was Senior Vice President and Chief Information Officer for Gateway, Inc. He has also held management and leadership positions at Bay Networks, Quantum Corporation, Thomas-Conrad Corporation and IBM.